 The Department Head/Director is the head administrator over the Department of Kinesiology, Sport and Leisure Studies (KSLS).
 Dr. Obadiah Simmons, Jr., currently serves in this capacity.
 Upon the retirement of Dr. Willie Daniel as Department Head/Director, Dr. Simmons was initially appointed by former Interim President Dr. Cynthia Warrick as recommended by the Dean and Interim Provost and Vice President for Academic Affairs in August 2014.
-The interim tag was removed in January 2016 with Dr. Simmons selected as Head/Director by former President Dr. Willie Larkin as recommended by the Interim Provost and Vice President for Academic Affairs and the Dean of the College of Educational, Professional and Graduate Studies.
+The interim tag was removed in January 2016 with Dr. Simmons selected as Head/Director by former President Dr. Willie Larkin as recommended by the Interim Provost and Vice President for Academic Affairs and Vice President for Academic Affairs and Vice President for Studies.